Security-Onion-Solutions/securityonion-docs/suricata.rst

 - Check the Suricata log for additional clues.

-- Try installing a simple import node (perhaps in a VM) following the steps at :ref:`first-time-users` and see if you get alerts there.
+- Try installing a simple import node (perhaps in a VM) following the steps in the :ref:`first-time-users` section and see if you get alerts there.
 If so, compare the working system to the non-working system and determine where the differences are.

 Stats
 -----